hyperifyio/goresearch/README.md

 ## Run locally with Docker (optional)

 Important: On Apple M2 virtual machines (including this development environment), Docker is not available due to nested virtualization limits.
-Use the non-Docker alternatives documented below (for example, Homebrew/venv SearxNG and a local LLM).
-On machines with Docker installed, you can run the full local stack.
+Use the non-Docker alternatives documented below for SearxNG.
+This repository no longer provides local LLM containers.

 ### Prerequisites
 - Docker Desktop with Compose v2 (or Docker Engine + `docker compose` CLI)
-- Recommended: ≥4 CPUs and ≥8 GB RAM for the LLM service
+- Recommended: ≥4 CPUs and ≥8 GB RAM for your external LLM service
 - Network access to pull images on first run

 goresearch is a CLI that you run on the host.
 Docker Compose is only used to provide optional dependencies.
 For the nginx HSTS use case:

-- Configure your external LLM endpoint: set `LLM_BASE_URL` to something like `http://localhost:1234/v1` and `LLM_MODEL` to `openai/gpt-oss-20b` (or another model your server hosts).
+- Configure your external LLM endpoint via `LLM_BASE_URL` and `LLM_MODEL`.
 - Start SearxNG locally if you want web search; otherwise use `-search.file` for offline/file‑based search.

 Start only SearxNG (dependency) from the base compose file: